reduxjs/redux/docs/faq/ImmutableData.md

 ### Why does React-Redux shallowly check each value within the props object returned from `mapStateToProp`?
-React-Redux performs a shallow equality check on on each _value_ within the props object, not on the props object itself.
+React-Redux performs a shallow equality check on each _value_ within the props object, not on the props object itself.

 It does so because the props object is actually a hash of prop names and their values (or selector functions that are used to retrieve or generate the values), such as in this example: